-- If you know this often happens, start a question by saying "I wonder if we can get 3-4 varied viewpoints on this." - Give those who are frequently dominating a role to play such as time-keeper or note-taker to keep them involved and aware of people's contributions. - If that is not possible, acknowledge what they are saying and say, "I wonder if someone who hasn't spoken has something they'd like to share?" - If someone looks like they'd like to share but haven't had a chance, say "Ann, do you have something you'd like to share?"
+- If you have people who tend to do this start a question by saying "I wonder if we can get 3-4 varied viewpoints on this." - Give those who are frequently dominating a role to play such as time-keeper or note-taker to keep them involved and aware of people's contributions. - If that is not possible, acknowledge what they are saying and say, "I wonder if someone who hasn't spoken has something they'd like to share?" - If someone looks like they'd like to share but haven't had a chance, say "Ann, do you have something you'd like to share?" - Redirect the discussion to another person or another topic.

-• If people look restless or bored:
+If people look restless or bored:

-- Speed the pace by asking questions or moving to the next topic, or take a break. - Do a process check: "How is this conversation working for you all, do you want us to move more quickly?" - Or ask them what they wish to focus on..."is there something else in the scripture you want to discuss?" - Don't be afraid to get them involved in how the meeting moves forward.
+- Speed the pace by asking questions or moving to the next topic, or take a break. - Do a process check: "How is this conversation working for all of you?
+Do you want us to move more quickly?" - Ask them what they wish to focus on..."is there something else in the scripture passage you want to discuss?" - Don't be afraid to get them involved in how the meeting moves forward.